mendersoftware/mender-docs/02.Overview/13.Device-authentication/docs.md

 ## Authorization Flows

-Mender provides two possible authorization flows.
-Both involve a user's explicit consent to authorize a Device via the UI or Device Authentication API, but they differ in the order of events and intended use cases.
+Mender provides three possible authorization flows.
+Two of them involve a user's explicit consent to authorize a Device via the UI or Device Authentication API, but they differ in the order of events and intended use cases.
+The third one, available as an Enterprise feature, leverages a PKI (Public Key Infrastructure) to authorize devices based on client certificates without the need of explicit user's actions.
 Below is a detailed breakdown of each.

 For details of API calls please consult the [API documentation](../../200.API/?target=_blank#default-device-authentication).